Sea Moss Benefits for Hair: Nature's Secret for Healthier Locks

 Fine or Straight Hair

-If your hair tends to fall flat, sea moss can give it a natural lift by improving the overall health of each strand.
-Unlike volumizing products that coat the hair with potentially drying ingredients, sea moss works from within to create sustainable volume.
+If your hair tends to fall flat, sea moss may give it a natural lift by improving the overall health of each strand.* Unlike volumizing products that coat the hair with potentially drying ingredients, sea moss works from within to create sustainable volume.*

 Use sea moss as a pre-wash treatment or in diluted form as a leave-in to avoid weighing down your delicate strands while still reaping the strengthening benefits.